willkara/MythicIndex/mythic-index/MemoryQuill/story-content/characters/aldwin-gentleheart/background.md

   - *Institutions*: Studied at a prestigious academy in Waterdeep, focusing on advanced medicine, philosophy, and theology.
   - *Mentors*: Various professors and healers (specific names TBD).
   - *Areas of Study*: His studies focused on the intersection of physical and spiritual well-being, laying the groundwork for his holistic approach.
-  - *Notable Acquaintances*: During his studies, he occasionally attended cross-disciplinary lectures on arcane theory, where he was briefly acquainted with a brilliant, if eccentric, elven elementalist named Rylan Stormcaller.
+  - *Notable Acquaintances*: During his studies, he occasionally attended cross-disciplinary lectures on arcane theory, where he was briefly acquainted with a brilliant, if eccentric, elven elementalist named Rylan Ashvale.
 He remembers being fascinated by his theories on how atmospheric pressure could affect somatic components, though he found his approach a bit too detached for his own tastes.

 - **Adolescence/Young Adulthood**:
   - *Key Events*: Left his village to pursue higher education, a rare choice for a halfling of his community.